 The U.S. Department Labor (DOL) has been working on dramatic changes to regulations surrounding the overtime provisions of the Fair Labor Standards Act (FLSA).
-This proposed rule change will likely have a major impact on a large number of employers.
+This proposed rules change will likely have a major impact on a large number of employers.

 As originally proposed, the new rule will nearly double the income level under which employees must be classified as non-exempt and, therefore, must be paid overtime for any hours worked over the standard 40-hour work week.
 Pending feedback from the comment period, this new rule is set to take effect this fall.